She-Ra: Reception

 She-Ra is mostly considered a positive role model for women, although some have criticized her for being a poor female counterpart to He-Man.

 In She-Ra and the Princesses of Power (2018–2020)

 On December 12, 2017, DreamWorks Animation and Netflix announced a reboot series based on She-Ra.
 The series was executively produced by author ND Stevenson (creator of Nimona and Lumberjanes).
 The cast was revealed on May 18, 2018, alongside a poster and the official series title: She-Ra and the Princesses of Power.
 It premiered on November 13, 2018, on Netflix.
 Unlike the original series, He-Man has no presence in the reboot storyline and is not portrayed to be related or connected in any way, last appearing in a 2002 series.
-The reboot is a reimagining of the 1980s version and is not part of the Masters of the Universe storyline.
+The reboot is a reimagining of the 1980s version and is not part of the Masters of the Universe storyline, the only connection being Adora's transformation chant still including the word "Grayskull".